OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 .. index:: top level Assembly

 An :term:`Assembly` is a container that can hold any number of components, drivers, and other assemblies.
-An Assembly also manages the connections between the components and assemblies that it owns, and it executes all components and drivers in the correct order.
-In OpenMDAO the top assembly in a model is called the *top level assembly.* In this problem, the top level assembly includes a Paraboloid component and a CONMIN driver.
-It will tell the CONMIN driver when to run and what to run.
+An Assembly also manages the connections between the components that it contains.
+In OpenMDAO the top assembly in a model is called the *top level assembly.* In this problem, the top level assembly includes a Paraboloid component and a CONMINdriver called *driver*.
+The name *driver* is special.
+When an assembly is executed, it looks for a Driver named *driver* and executes it.
+That Driver is the root of what is called an :term:`iteration hierarchy`.

-The class is derived from Assembly instead of Component.
+The OptimizationUnconstrained class is derived from Assembly instead of Component.

 .. testsetup:: simple_model_Unconstrained_pieces